psp515/TravelAgency/README.md

 ### Getting Started

-To setup a angular project setup followe readme from website folder.
+To setup a angular project, follow readme from TravelAgency folder.

 ### License